-Considerable skill and practice is needed to operate a motorcycle, and studies show that many motorcyclist involved in accidents lack the adequate training or experience needed to be safe on the roadways.
-Without proper preparation, riders may not always be prepared for certain circumstance and may become a danger to themselves or others on the road.
+Considerable skill and practice are needed to operate a motorcycle, and studies show that many motorcyclists involved in accidents lack the adequate training or experience needed to be safe on the roadways.
+Without proper preparation, riders may not always be prepared for certain circumstances and may become a danger to themselves or others on the road.

 Nevada motorcyclists must hold a Class M driver’s license and complete one of the following approved rider courses through the DMV.

 - License course sponsored by the Nevada Rider Program

 - Knowledge and skill course sponsored through the DMV

 Many car and truck drivers fail to pay attention to the road ahead.
 Whether daydreaming, having conversations, eating, talking on a cell phone, or texting, drivers often do not observe a motorcyclist traveling in an adjacent lane.
 In most cases, motorcycle accidents are caused by another vehicle operator who engaged in negligent driving behavior.
 Common types of driver negligence include:

 - The car turns in front of the motorcycle

 Unsafe Driving Conditions

 Unforeseen road conditions can pose unique threats to motorcyclists.
 Conditions like potholes or ruts, which can go virtually unnoticed by motor vehicle drivers, can be of the utmost danger to motorcyclists.
 Failure for a motorcyclist, or a motor vehicle driver around them, to anticipate even a minor road disturbance can cause severe crashes.
 Other hazardous driving conditions include: